tsani/jerrington.me/pages/misc.md

 people know exactly what a wallet is for and how to use it: you pull out the money or cards and you spend.

-The conclusion I have is simple.
-People who _can_ do bad things with impunity _will_ do bad things.
+The conclusion I have is simple: people who _can_ do bad things with impunity _will_ do bad things.
+So when trying to decide whether someone is good or bad, it's no use to simply check whether or not they did anything bad.
+We also have to look at whether it was *possible* for them to do something bad.